This guide explains how to send OpenTelemetry data from a Python app to Axiom using the Python OpenTelemetry SDK.

 FlaskInstrumentor().instrument_app(app)

-# Retrieve a tracer object from the exporter module for tracing operations.
+# Retrieving a tracer from the custom exporter

 tracer = exporter.service1_tracer